 The first celebration of Black History Month took place in February 1970.
 Within six years, it was recognized nationally.
 The month-long celebration gives all Americans a chance to reflect on the history of African Americans, from their many achievements to the struggles they endure to this day.

 Of course, there is so much more history to celebrate than can fit in one month's time.
-Join us as we honor the African American men and women who made history with these important facts that you may not know about.
+Join us as we honor the African American men and women who made history with these important facts that you may not already know.

 1. Phillis Wheatley was only 12 when she became the first female African American author published.